Best Time To Drink Green Tea

 Green tea also contains the amino acid L-theanine, which has the capacity to calm you down but also make you alert and focus and concentrate better,5 which is at odds with getting a good night’s sleep.

-The beverage is also diuretic, which means that it will urge you to make frequent trips to the loo.6 And frequent night-time loo visits can disrupt your sleep.
+The beverage is also diuretic, which means that it will urge you to make frequent trips to the toilet.6 And frequent night-time toilet visits can disrupt your sleep.

 While some nutritionists suggest leaving a gap of four to six hours between your last cup of green tea and bedtime, maintaining a minimum of two-hour gap should be fine.